 Make sure to consider all the possibilities and consult with a lawyer in advance to divorcing so that you don't get any unfair responsibility from your spouse’s debts.
 Divorce is never an easy process so do not make it any more difficult for you with unfair distribution of assets and debts.

-The student loan responsibilities after the divorce specifically for the federal loans will be based on the name that is on the loan.
+The student loan responsibilities after the divorce specifically for the Federal Loans will be based on the name on which the loan has been taken.

 It is fairly simple to understand.
 The servicer will only follow the protocol and do what they are meant to do.